DarkSnakeGang/GoogleSnakePrettyTimers/README.md

 paste into the console:
 ```
 window.snake.prettyTimer(
-  format // string, the format for the timer
+  format // string, the format for the timer (from list below)
 );
 ```
 or click the bookmark